luclib/CppBeginBeyond/CppMasterCheatsheet.md

     return 0;
 }
 ```

-Characters written from the keyboard and are stored in an intermediate buffer.
-Once the compiler reads that piece of input, it will store it in a variable, ignoring any _whitespace characters_ inserted before or after it.

 ```
 Enter a first integer: 100
 Enter a second integer:    200
 You entered 100, 200
 ```

+Characters written from the keyboard are stored in an intermediate buffer.
+Once the compiler reads that piece of input, it will store it in a variable, ignoring any _whitespace characters_ inserted before or after it.

-> **NOTE**: `cin` _cannot_ read more than one piece of input at at time.
+> **Warning**: `cin` _cannot_ read more than one piece of input at at time.
+>
 > Therefore, the following input will result in the first two inputs being stored in the separate `int` variables, thus skipping the second prompt entirely and executing the last code statement prior to `return 0`.
 >
 > ```
 > Enter a first integer: 100 200> Enter a second integer: You > entered 100, 200
 > ```

+#### Downcasting numerical data
-If you enter a double for an integer number, then the compiler will read the number in front of the decimal point and store that as the integer, thus losing accuracy on the value stored in the variable.
+If you enter a double value for an integer number, then the compiler will read the number in front of the decimal point and store that as the integer, thus losing accuracy on the value stored in the variable.

 Next, it will store the remainder, 0.5, as a double